-Tags for a post can be hard to pick the right tags for a post.
+It can be hard to pick the right tags for a post.
 But they are important and that’s why we’ll explain how you can choose them.
-One of the hardest things as your site becomes bigger is creating and maintaining a site structure that actually makes sense.
-Tags and categories can help create that structure, allowing people to easily find the posts that interest them.
+One of the most difficult things to do, as your site becomes bigger, is creating and maintaining a logical site structure.
+Tags and categories can help create that structure, allowing people to easily find posts that interest them.

-When you use tags the wrong way, you can make it harder for people to navigate your site.
-This isn’t just bad for users: using tags in the wrong way can be detrimental for your site’s SEO.
-Let me explain: we’ll first dive into what adding a tag does, followed by a good process for choosing them.
+When you use tags the wrong way, you can even make it harder for people to navigate your site.
+This isn’t just bad for users; using tags in the wrong way can be detrimental for your site’s SEO as well.
+Here, we’ll first dive into what tags do, followed by a good process for choosing them.

 What happens when you add a tag?

 When you add a tag to a post, that post is added to that tag’s archive.
 For instance, we have a tag page for keyword research.
-When I add a “keyword research” tag to this post, it is added to that archive.
+When we add a “keyword research” tag to this post, it’s added to that archive.
 That is, of course, very useful: when people click on the keyword research tag, they’ll find a complete overview of all posts on that topic.
 Also, Google will understand all the posts in this archive belong together.

 How to choose your tags

-- Which other posts is this blog post related to?
+- Which other posts does this post relate to?

 - Is that the best keyword choice for this topic?

-How to further optimize tag and category pages we’ve explained before, so I won’t go into it here.
-What you should remember is that when you’re doing your keyword research, deciding something is going to be a tag is a valid choice!
+How to further optimize tag and category pages we explain in this extensive article on category SEO, so please check that out too.
+What you should remember is that when you’re doing your keyword research, deciding that something is going to be a tag is a valid choice!

 There’s another advantage of tagging posts properly.
-When you’ve written a post and you’re wondering which other posts to link to, you can quickly look at those tag archives too.
+When you’ve written a post and you’re wondering which other posts to link to, you can quickly browse through the tag that new post belongs to.
 This will help you find posts that you can link to from within your current post, to help visitors find related content even more easily.
 (If you think that’s too much work, you might want to consider using our Internal linking tool for that)

-When you write your blog post, think about your tags.
+When you write your blog post, think about your tags thoroughly.
 Don’t make it a 2-second afterthought.
 They’re important for visitors and Google!
 The good thing about thinking about your tags is that it also immediately helps you find other posts to link to.
 Good luck with your tagging!

 Read more: How to clean up your site structure »